 Whenever changes to admission arrangements are proposed (except where the change is an increase to the agreed admission number), the governing board will publicly consult on these changes.
 If nothing changes, it will publicly consult on the school's admission arrangements at least once every 7 years.

 Approved by: The Board of Trustees

-Approval date: October 2020 (updated to comply with new regulations, October 2021)
+Approval date: 13 th October 2021

 Date for review: October 2022